onilabs/conductance/examples/chat/src/chat.app.md

 #elif defined STEP4_ONLY

-#include res/api-files.html

 That was easy, because `getMessages()` will return us an observable array, just like before.
 Only this time, the object is stored on the server - we just get a proxy to it.
 This means that when the server modifies this array, the UI on _every_ connected client will be updated.

+We also took out the calls to `messages.push()` at the bottom of the file, since we don't want to spam the server with messages every time we load the page.

-Of course, it won't do much good without the corresponding server-side code.
+Of course, this won't do much without implementing the server-side module that it uses.
-Conductance uses the `.api` extension for code that will always be run on the server, but the syntax is still the same:

 #ifdef DOC
 #include chat.api.md